azvinod/schymrd/README.md

 #### Options:
 ![](.README_images/single_marker.png)
-- Numeric Analysis Type: [Genes, Numeric Metadata, PCs]
+- Fature: [Genes, Numeric Metadata, PCs]
     - Genes: Are you interested in looking at genes or interest such as marker genes?
     - Numeric Metadata: Are you interested in looking at metadata features such as:
         - percent mitochondria expression for each cell’s expression (percent.mito)